 Why are fractions so difficult to learn?

 As many teachers and parents know, learning the various fraction operations can be difficult for many children.
-It's not the concept of fraction that is difficult - it is the addition, multiplication, subtraction, simplifying, etc. - various operations that you do with fractions.
+It's not the concept of a fraction that is difficult - it is the various operations with fractions: addition, subtraction, multiplication, division, comparing, simplifying, etc.

-And the simple reason why learning the various fraction operations proves difficult for children is the way they are typically taught in school books.
-Just look at the amount of rules there are to learn about fractions:
+And the simple reason why learning the various fraction operations proves difficult for many students is the way they are typically taught.
+Just look at the amount of rules there are to learn about fractions!